Treaty of Hubertusburg: Background

 In 1758, the Anglo-Hanoverian army, an ally of Prussia commanded by Ferdinand of Brunswick, defeated the French and occupied the town of Münster.
 In 1759 Imperial troops invaded Saxony and expelled the Prussians.

 Two significant factors, however, led to the eventual return of Prussian dominance in the war.
 One was the active support of the British and Hanoverians, which had been ineffective combatants but now fought successfully against the French.
 The second and more important was the withdrawal in 1762 of Russia and Sweden from the war.
 That occurred as a result of the death of Empress Elizabeth of Russia; her successor, Peter III, an admirer of Frederick, quickly signed a peace treaty with him.
-By the Treaty of Saint Petersburg (1762), Russia made peace and restored all conquests, and Sweden also made peace that year.
+By the Treaty of Saint Petersburg, Russia made peace and restored all conquests, and Sweden also made peace that year.
 This turn in fortune was labeled the Miracle of the House of Brandenburg.

 Now fighting alone in the east, the Austrians were soundly defeated in the Battle of Burkersdorf (July 1762).
 The French, had suffered severe reverses as well.
 In America, they had lost Louisbourg (1758), Quebec (1759), and some possessions in the West Indies.
-In India, the British victories at Plassey (1757) and Pondichéry (1761) had destroyed French power.
+In India, the British victories at Plassey (1757) and Pondichéry (1761) had destroyed France's military capabilities there.
 On the sea, the French took Port Mahón from the British (1757) but were defeated by Hawke in Quiberon Bay (1759).
 The entry of Spain into the war under the terms of the Family Compact of 1761 was of little help to France, where the war had never been popular.